ibm-cloud-docs/account/iam-specific_ip.md

       You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
 If there is already an IP address restriction that exists, the resource overrides the restriction.
       {: note}

 6. Click **Save**.

 To enter a classic infrastructure IP address, the user must have already created a classic infrastructure API key.
 {: note}

 ## Allowing specific IP addresses for an account
 {: #ips_account}
 {: ui}

-If you have the following assigned access, you can update the restricted IP addresses for an account:
+If you are assigned the following access, you can update the restricted IP addresses for an account:

 * An IAM policy with the Editor, Operator, or Administrator role on the IAM identity service.

 To restrict all users to using only specific IP addresses, complete the following steps:
 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Settings**.
-1. From the Account restrictions section, turn on the **IP address access** setting.
+1. From the Account section, enable the **IP address access** setting.
 1. Enter the IP addresses.
 The IP addresses listed are the only ones from which users in the account can log in to {{site.data.keyword.Bluemix}}.
    You can enter a single IP address `17.5.7.8`, an IP address range `17.5.7.8 - 17.5.9.5`, or IP subnets `17.5.7.8.0/16`, or a [network zone](/docs/account?topic=account-context-restrictions-whatis#network-zones-whatis) `networkZoneName`.
 Make sure to use IPv4 or IPv6 addresses, and to separate multiple values with a comma.
 If there is already an IP address restriction that exists, the resource overrides the restriction.
    {: note}

 1. Click **Save**.

 ## Allowing specific IP addresses for an account by using Terraform
 {: #ips_account_terraform}
 {: terraform}

-If you have the following assigned access, you can update the restricted IP addresses for an account:
+If you are assigned the following access, you can update the restricted IP addresses for an account:

 * An IAM policy with the Editor, Operator, or Administrator role on the IAM identity service.